iv3SOJ/Bootstrap-sass-grunt-setup-UXD-v2/README.md

 ### Bower Installation

-type this in your command line or Git Bash then Enter.
+Type this in your command line or Git Bash then Enter.

 `bower install bootstrap-sass --save`